 But when I got home from my speaking gig, I woke up the next morning, haunted by all of the bunnies, put my daughter in front of the TV for an hour (for it was a no childcare day), sat my tush down, and sent out a query letter to the dream agent.
 In about an hour, I had a phone call from said agent, and by the end of the conversation (which fortunately transpired during a well-timed kiddo nap), an offer for representation.
 I want this book, he said.
 I want to represent, you.

 If I could have frozen that moment in time, I would still be there right now.

-But here’s the thing.
+But here’s the thing when it comes to how to get a book deal.
 (Okay, there are many “things” in this story, but this is definitely one of them.)
-There is zero chance I would have queried my agent, and as a result, it’s very likely I would not have a book deal, if it weren’t for the onslaught of bunnies.
+There is zero chance I would have queried my agent, and as a result, it’s very likely I would not have figured out my own way for how to get a book deal, if it weren’t for the onslaught of bunnies.
 While bunnies are soft, cute, and cuddly—whether they are in Easter baskets or on the cover of Playboy Magazine—as an archetype they, unfortunately, represent one spectrum of feminine power in my world.
 And it ain’t good.

 When I teach about feminine power and influence, I use the bunny as the image of what we do when we don’t speak up for ourselves.
 When we police our ideas and censor them before they ever get expressed in the world.
 When we care more about people pleasing than people activating.

 So, when I saw all of the bunnies (and truly, they weren’t just in Easter baskets), I realized they were mirroring back what I was speaking to myself.
 Every day I neglected to send a query letter to my dream agent, and instead started asking myself, “Who do I think I am to write this book?” (despite the fact this book was poking at me during my waking and sleeping hours to be written), well, that was quintessential bunny behavior.